 The Company has an agreement to sell customer receivables.
 As part of this agreement, the Company sells eligible retail installment contracts and revolving receivable accounts to a QSPE that pledges the transferred accounts to a trustee for the benefit of investors.
-The following table summarizes the availability of funding under the Company's securitization program at April 30, 2009 (in thousands):
+The following table summarizes the availability of funding under the Company's securitization program at July 31, 2009 (in thousands):

-Capacity Utilized Available
+C Capacity Utilized Available

-2002 Series A \$ 300,000 \$ 246,000 \$ 54,000
+2002 Series A \$ 300,000 \$ 210,000 \$ 90,000

 2006 Series A - Class A 90,000 90,000 -

 2006 Series A - Class B 43,333 43,333 -

 2006 Series A - Class C 16,667 16,667

-Total \$ 450,000 \$ 396,000 \$ 54,000
+Total \$ 450,000 \$ 360,000 \$ 90,000

 The 2002 Series A program functions as a credit facility to fund the initial transfer of eligible receivables.
 When the facility approaches a predetermined amount, the QSPE (Issuer) is required to seek financing to pay down the outstanding balance in the 2002 Series A variable funding note.
 The amount paid down on the facility then becomes available to fund the transfer of new receivables or to meet required principal payments on other series as they become due.
 The new financing could be in the form of additional notes, bonds or other instruments as the market and transaction documents might allow.
-The 2002 Series A program is divided into two tranches: a \$100 million 364-day tranche that matures in August 2009, and a \$200 million tranche that is renewable annually, at our option, until September 2012.
+The 2002 Series A program is divided into two tranches: a \$100 million 364-day tranche with a maturity date in August 2009, and a \$200 million tranche that is renewable annually, at our option, until September 2012.
+The \$10 million balance that was outstanding at July 31, 2009 on the \$100 million 364-day tranche was paid in full during August 2009, and the facility expired and was not renewed.
 The 2006 Series A program, which was consummated in August 2006, is non-amortizing for the first four years and officially matures in April 2017.
 However, it is expected that the principal payments, which begin in September 2010, will retire the bonds prior to that date.

 The agreement contains certain covenants requiring the maintenance of various financial ratios and receivables performance standards.
 As part of the securitization program, the Company and Issuer arranged for the issuance of a stand-by letter of credit in the amount of \$20.0 million to provide assurance to the trustee on behalf of the bondholders that funds collected monthly by the Company, as servicer, will be remitted as required under the base indenture and other related documents.
-The letter of credit expires in August 2011, and the maximum potential amount of future payments is the face amount of the letter of credit.
+The letter of credit expires in August 2010, and the maximum potential amount of future payments is the face amount of the letter of credit.
 The letter of credit is callable, at the option of the trustee, if the Company, as servicer, fails to make the required monthly payments of the cash collected to the trustee.